that we recommend at the moment!

 What I noticed is that the people that succeed with this technique usually have an uncommon motivation.
 Many of them are entrepreneurs willing to start an import-export business or a consultancy firm in China.

 These people really need to be proficient in Mandarin.
 They cannot afford to bullshit themselves.
 It would cost them too much money.

 Also, depending on the job you do, you cannot spend eight hours per day answering the questions of twelve curious Chinese kids.
 Let’s say that you are a software engineer.
 Unless you have the ability to have daily conversations in Mandarin with your laptop you are pretty much stuck.

 The full-time student

 These are the guys that pursue a Chinese degree.
 They often study Mandarin but they may also have a different major.
-They are usually already experienced with foreign languages and, in many cases, spent a year or more learning Chinese at their home country before to come to China.
+They are usually already experienced with foreign languages and, in many cases, spent a year or more learning Chinese in their home country before to come to China.

 They often aspire to become language professors, found a language-learning start-up or a consultancy firm.
 They are damn motivated, they often have a part-time job and, as the swim or sink dudes, may prefer to stick with Chinese people till they reach the level of Mandarin they want.

-Also the full-time students have good chances of becoming fluent within one year.
+Also, the full-time students have good chances of becoming fluent within one year.